ChiaraBachechi/AQCalibrationFramework/README.md

 - applyCalibrationSensorPollutantDillDf: this action allows applying a dill to test data int eh given itnerval saved in the database, generating a csv file with the                                              pollutant concentration for the given sensor.
 It is useful for testing the dills but it does not write the calibrated values in                                          the dataframe.
 - applyDillsToSensor: this action is the right way to apply the calirbation and save the calibrated values for all the pollutants in a unique row in the dataframe.
 Once                        all the models have been generated for a sensor a new row should be inserted in the sensor_calirbation table of the database with a reference to                        the models you are willing to use.
 Then the id of this row (id_calirbation) will be specified and all the calirbated observations with the                              pollutants concentration will refer to this specific calibration.

+Examples of shell scripts that combine these functionalities are available in the ShellScripts folder in thsi repository.

 ## Generation of the models and apply them

     Generate dill file for calibration, training, testing and tuning